 To fully understand the potential physical and transition impacts of climate change on its business, a.s.r. has developed a top-down and bottom-up management approach.

-The bottom-up approach revolves around the relevant business lines within a.s.r. developing measures and tools to mitigate identified climate-related risks or capture its opportunities.
-This ranges from portfolio construction, exclusions and engagement within its asset management business, to underwriting taking into account climate risks, client engagement and developing new products and services within mortgages and P&C businesses.
+The bottom-up approach revolves around the relevant business segments within a.s.r. developing measures and tools to identify and to mitigate identified climate-related risks or capture its opportunities.
+This ranges from portfolio construction, exclusions and engagement within its asset management activities to underwriting taking into account climate risks, client engagement and developing new products and services.

-In the top-down approach a.s.r. has since several years made use of scenario-driven insights1 into the resilience of the business, mainly focused on the impact of climate change on assets.
-This is done by three climate scenarios with a 30-year horizon based on the SAA 2021 model:
+In the top-down approach a.s.r. analyses the impact of three climate scenario-driven insights into the resilience of the business, mainly focused on the impact of climate change on assets.
+These are attained using three climate scenarios with a 30-year horizon based on the Strategic Asset Allocation (SAA) model.

-The Climate Risk Monitor was developed to manage climate risks within the urban property portfolio.
+For Real estate, the Climate Risk Monitor was developed to manage climate risks within the urban property portfolio.
 This is an analysis tool for decision-making in acquisitions, disinvestments and portfolio maintenance.
 The Climate Risk Monitor contains building-specific data combined with climate data from the Climate Effect Atlas.
-These datasets are then combined in the Geographic Information System (GIS) to generate cartographic layers that provide a quantitative insight into the level of risk per asset.
+These datasets are then combined in the GIS to generate cartographic layers that provide a quantitative insight into the level of risk per asset.
 By 2021, the climate dataset was embedded in the business processes.

 A risk analysis was also carried out for the mortgage portfolio on the basis of the climate effect atlas in order to generate insight into the risk areas for flooding, for example.
 Because mortgages at a.s.r. can run for up to 40 years, it is important to have insight into the long-term risks for this portfolio.